Archiv für die Kategorie Filmproduktion

 13. Oktober 2011 | Mehr als die Summe der Teile … More than the sum of its parts

-Veröffentlicht in Animation, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch mit den Tags , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , am Oktober 13, 2011 von trickfilmgestalter
+Posted in Animation, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch with tags , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , on Oktober 13, 2011 by trickfilmgestalter

 Während wir uns “Die Arena” als Hörbuch reintun und gebannt lauschen, wie sich die Dinge in Stephen Kings fiktiver Welt entwickeln, ist nebenher etwas ganz anderes und Tolles passiert: Unsere eigene Welt hat zu atmen angefangen wie ein kleiner Mensch, der im Ultraschallbild erkennbar wird.
 Das heisst auch, dass er noch wachsen muss, bis er groß ist.
 Aber die ersten Atemzüge sind heftig, unverkennbar und vom klaren Wunsch zu existieren beseelt.